raulgonzm/checkout_service_example/README.rst

 ==========================================

 You have a Postman collection and a Postman environment inside the project.
-This collection has a complete collection of Checkout service API endpoints.
+This collection has a complete aggregation of Checkout service API endpoints.

 Principally you have three endpoints: